When you have to make a witness statement for court, you can avoid the slip ups.

 - check over witness statements to iron out weaknesses that will prompt criticism

-- avoid catastrophic mistakes in litigation that lead to averse costs orders required to be paid in 14 days
+- avoid catastrophic mistakes in litigation that lead to averse costs orders required to be paid within 14 days

 - advised on the legal requirements to be successful at hearings

-- cull bad arguments which almost certainly hold no sway with courts
+- culled bad arguments which almost certainly hold no sway with courts

 - advanced and defended applications for:

 We know both sides of the story, and how your opponent is likely to come at you.